 - Remove the platters from the case and scratch and bend them

-- Drill a couple holes in the hard drive
+- Drill a couple of holes in the hard drive

 - Throw them in a landfill where they can’t be found

 Did you answer yes to any of these options?
-If so, you might not know everything you need to know in order to properly destroy hard drives effectively and safely.
+If so, you might not know everything you need to know to properly destroy hard drives effectively and safely.
 While some of these methods may be alright if you are getting rid of one or two hard drives, if a company needs to get rid of old hard drives, all of which have sensitive data on them, these routes are not the best to follow.
-Simply smashing the hard drive with a hammer or attempting to physically destroy product is not efficient.
+Simply smashing the hard drive with a hammer or attempting to destroy the product physically is not efficient.
 Data can still be taken from hard drives that have been damaged.
 When hard drives have sensitive data on it, it is not helpful to the company to take the risk.
-In addition, simply throwing hard drives away is harmful for the environment.
+Also, merely throwing hard drives away is harmful to the environment.
 Electronics carry trace amounts of hazardous materials.
-With enough e-waste being thrown in landfills, it can harm to the soil, water supplies and even the air we breath.
+With enough e-waste being tossed in landfills, it can harm to the soil, water supplies and even the air we breath.